 Short Description

-As noted in the previous use case, Group Call is a half-duplex dispatch audio communications between multiple subscribers.
+As noted in the previous use case, Group Call is a half-duplex dispatch audio communications between multiple users.
 In the case of Selective Dynamic Group Call (SDGC), a user invokes a Group Call to a set of members that were selected (dynamically) on the handset, instead of the group members being a static user provisioning action on the network.
 The user selects the group members from his/her dispatch client contact list, initiates a group call, and the group membership is communicated to the network in near real time.
 Target members of the group call will be notified at setup time that this is a selective dynamic (e.g., adhoc or temporary) group call.
 This capability will greatly increase the attractiveness of using group call to reach multiple people, since the provisioning action is removed from the process.
 It will be a natural user process, similar to adding multiple users to an email, Instant Message, or SMS.